rmaphcr/vessel-game/README.txt

 "A Serious Game To Investigate The Impact Of Restricted Field of View in Keyhole Surgery" (2023).

 Currently written to be opened in a local Flask server (for testing purposes) or run with app engine via google cloud at https://vessel-game.ew.r.appspot.com.

+This is the LOCAL version, not what's hosted on google cloud.
+This version requires a service account credentials.

 Final version will be used to gather data for investigation of effects of field of view on laparoscopy.